Washington First-Time Home-Buying Assistance Programs & Grants

 Native American Veteran Direct Loans (NADLs)

-Eligible Native American veterans and their spouses may use these no-down-payment loans to buy, improve, or build a home on federal trust land.
+These no-down-payment loans for eligible Native American veterans and their spouses may be used to buy, improve, or build a home on federal trust land.
 Unlike VA loans listed above, the Department of Veterans Affairs is the mortgage lender on NADLs.
 The VA requires no mortgage insurance, but it does charge a funding fee.
 You can learn more about these loans by emailing [email protected].

 US Department of Agriculture (USDA) Loans